Protect Iconic Public Lands Before Year End

 These bills are all vetted by the outdoor recreation community, and have passed out of the House or Senate committees and are ready for a vote on the floor.
 The end of the year, though often very productive legislatively, is also unpredictable.

-Congress may pass a substantial recreation and lands package, leading with the EXPLORE Act, which has strong bipartisan support and has already passed the House, or negotiations could implode and everything could be deferred to the next Congress.
+Congress may pass a substantial recreation and lands package, leading with the EXPLORE Act, which has strong bipartisan support, has already passed the House, and could also pass on its own, or negotiations could implode and everything could be deferred to the next Congress.
 How can you help make the former happen?
 Take two minutes to write your lawmakers now: